tplisson/hcta/cli/README.md

 ## Taint

-Use `taint` to force a resource to be destroyed and recreated.
+Use `taint` to force a resource to be destroyed and recreated upon the next `terraform apply`

 Use cases:
 - trigger `provisionners` to run
 - replace misbehaving resources forcefully
 - trigger automation initiated during resource recreation (API calls...etc)

 Tainting a resource
 ```console
 terraform taint <RESOURCE_ADDRESS>
 ```

-Tainting an AWS subnet:
+Tainting a sample AWS subnet:

 ```console
 terraform state list